What Is A BackLit Keyboard?

 Step 2 - Click on Keyboard

 Step 3 - If the Keyboard preferences window has an "Adjust keyboard brightness in low light" checkbox, you have a backlit keyboard.

 You can adjust your keyboard brightness automatically or manually.

-In newer models, the 2016 MacBook Pro, there is a control strip to adjust your keyboard brightness simply by tapping on it.
+In newer models of MacBook Pros (specifically the 2016 MacBook Pro) there is a control strip to adjust your keyboard brightness simply by tapping on it.

 Dell XPS 13 2-in 1 (2017)

-Dell has upped the ante, allowing this touchcreen laptop to transform into a tablet.
+Dell has upped the ante, allowing its touch screen laptop to transform into a tablet.

 Dell has added a fingerprint scanner to the right of the trackpad that works with Windows Hello to log into the computer.
 It’s very fast and convenient and perhaps my favorite feature on this computer."

 Watch their full review with video by Dan Seifert.